George Henry Lewes

-Biography
+Personal life

+Early life

 Lewes, born in London, was the illegitimate son of the minor poet John Lee Lewes and Elizabeth Ashweek, and the grandson of comic actor Charles Lee Lewes.
 His mother married a retired sea captain when he was six.
 Frequent changes of home meant he was educated in London, Jersey, and Brittany and finally at Dr Charles Burney's school in Greenwich.
 Having abandoned successively a commercial and a medical career, he seriously thought of becoming an actor and appeared several times on stage between 1841 and 1850.
 Finally he devoted himself to literature, science and philosophy.

 As early as 1836, he belonged to a club formed for the study of philosophy, and had sketched out a physiological treatment of the philosophy of the Scottish school.
 Two years later he went to Germany, probably with the intention of studying philosophy.

 Lewes undertook studies on nutrition and physiology; he explored the question whether sugar was injurious to teeth.
 He conducted experiments on the reflexes and the nervous system of living animals, especially frogs, using ether and chloroform out of consideration for their pain.

 He became friends with Leigh Hunt, and through him he entered London literary society and met John Stuart Mill, Thomas Carlyle and Charles Dickens.

-In 1841, he married Agnes Jervis, daughter of Swynfen Stevens Jervis.
+Marriage to Agnes Jervis

+On 18 February 1841, Lewes married 19-year-old Agnes Jervis, daughter of Swynfen Stevens Jervis, who gave written permission for the marriage and witnessed the wedding.
+There are several theories about how they met, such as Lewes working for Swynfen Jervis as a secretary or tutor for his sons.
+They may have met through Thornton Hunt's circle of friends.
+Jervis was young, and considered "lovely", "charming", and intelligent.
+She took positions as a translator to augment the family's income.

+The couple lived in Kensington in the houses of Lewes's mother and others.
+Lewes and Agnes Jervis agreed to have an open marriage.
+Between 1842 and 1848, Lewes and his wife had four sons together, Charles Lee, Thornton Arnott, Herbert Arthur, and St Vincent Arthy.
+Agnes also had four children by Lewes's best friend (Thornton Hunt), the son of Leigh Hunt.
+Because Lewes was named on the birth certificate as the father of one of these children despite knowing this to be false, he was considered complicit in adultery and was not able to divorce Agnes.
+Lewes left his wife in 1854 to live with Mary Ann Evans.